 VRC Graduate Assistant Positions

-The VRC has two graduate assistant positions available to graduate students in the Department of Art and Art History.
+The VRC has one graduate assistant position available to graduate students in the Department of Art and Art History.
 Graduate Assistant appointments are typically assigned by the department as part of the admissions process.
-Each position is an appointment requiring a commitment of ten hours per week.
-Remuneration for these positions includes 5 credits of tuition remission, a stipend, and a contribution toward student health insurance.
+The position typically requires a commitment of twelve hours per week, with remuneration including 6 credits of tuition remission, a stipend, and a contribution toward student health insurance.
+At the Department's discretion, the position may on occasion be shared between the VRC and another area within the department (e.g., some hours performed in the VRC and others performed elsewhere within the Department).

 The main duties of the job involve the creation of descriptive information about images for the departmental teaching and research collection.
 Includes cataloging and updating of authority files on artists, architects, museums, styles, periods, subjects, etc.